Chinese tea was first discovered and used by Chinese Emperor Shen Nong more than 4,700 years ago (in 2737 BC).

-Up to now, more than 500 varieties of tea plants have been discovered and more than 100 varieties have been artificially cultured in China, all tea leaves from these numerous varietal tea plants.
+Up to now, more than 500 varieties of tea plants have been discovered and more than 100 varieties have been artificially cultured in China.
+All kinds of teas are made from these numerous varietal tea plants.

 Six main types of traditional Chinese tea: